Torsades de pointes: Medications as causes

 Knowledge that TdP may occur in patients taking certain prescription drugs has been both a major liability and a reason for the removal of 14 medications from the marketplace.
 Forty-nine drugs known to cause TdP and another 170 that are known to prolong QT remain on the market because the drugs provide medical benefit and the risk of TdP can be managed and mitigated by instructions in the drug label.
-Examples of compounds linked to clinical observations of TdP include amiodarone, most fluoroquinolones, methadone, lithium, chloroquine, erythromycin, azithromycin, pimozide, and phenothiazines.
+Examples of compounds linked to clinical observations of TdP include amiodarone, most fluoroquinolones, methadone, chloroquine, erythromycin, azithromycin, pimozide, and phenothiazines.
 The anti-emetic agent ondansetron may also increase the risk of developing TdP.
 It has also been shown as a side effect of certain anti-arrhythmic medications, such as sotalol, procainamide, quinidine, ibutilide, and dofetilide.
 In one example, the gastrokinetic drug cisapride (Propulsid) was withdrawn from the US market in 2000 after it was linked to deaths caused by long QT syndrome-induced torsades de pointes.
 This effect can be directly linked to QT prolongation mediated predominantly by inhibition of the hERG channel and, in some cases, augmentation of the late sodium channel.